alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **You’re responsible for `null` checks, catching, and stopping the pipeline on failure—easy to repeat and easy to get wrong.**

 **Option B: Explicit Validation (Guard Clauses)**
-If you want to keep exceptions for truly exceptional cases, you end up with guard clauses and early returns.
-The control flow stays linear and explicit, but the validation checks get interleaved with the work.
+To reserve exceptions for exceptional cases, you write guard clauses and early returns.
+It’s linear, but noisy.

 ```csharp
 private readonly IUserRepo _repo;